AIDS Drug Assistance Program (ADAP)

 - Income verification for 3 recent months or the current tax return

-All applications are reviewed and eligibility is determined by the Four A's ADAP administrator.
+All applications are reviewed and eligibility is determined by the Four A's ADAP coordinator.

 Funding for the ADAP program is limited and there is potential for a waitlist to be established.
 A waiting list for ADAP enrollment will be established when the costs projected to maintain those persons currently enrolled approximate the amount of ADAP funds available (as budgeted).
 If a waitlist is established, the following criteria will be used to selected individuals from the waitlist when an opening develops in the program: